Poverty in Mexico

-Poverty is probably one of the main challenges to overcome for any governmental administration; however, it would be important to understand it more thoroughly to see how complex and extensive it is.
-There are various types of poverty; which are, on the one hand, poverty per se, and on the other, extreme poverty.

-According to CONEVAL, institution encharged of measuring poverty in Mexico, to categorize a person with any of these types, we need to analyze not only their monetary income but also their social lacks, which is explained below.
-Six different lacks serve as indicators in terms of measuring poverty, which are educational backwardness, access to health services, access to social security, access to (decent) food, quality of housing spaces, and finally access to basic services in housing (having a roof to live in and access to certain goods and services).
+While 2.33% of Mexico's population lives below the international poverty line of $3.00 a day set by the World Bank, as of 2024, Mexico's government estimates that 24.2% of the population lives in moderate poverty and 5.3% lives in extreme poverty, resulting in 29.6% of Mexico's total population living below the national poverty line.
+According to CONEVAL, the institution designated to measure poverty in Mexico, poverty analysis should not only consider monetary income but also social factors.
+Six different deprivations serve as indicators in terms of poverty measurement: educational backwardness, access to health services, access to social security, access to (decent) food, quality of living spaces, and finally, access to basic services in housing (having a roof over one's head and access to certain goods and services).

-As we can see in the graph, to be poor of any kind, it is enough to have an income below the well-being line (income that is less than food and non-food basic basket), regardless of the amount of social deficiencies that the person has, if any.

-On the other hand, there is extreme poverty, as its name indicates, it is the most precarious situation in which a person can be, and this is manifested when the income received by a person is less than the food basket and also has three or more lacks of the previously mentioned.

-While less than 2% of Mexico's population lives below the international poverty line set by the World Bank, as of 2013, Mexico's government estimates that 33% of Mexico's population lives in moderate poverty and 9% lives in extreme poverty, which leads to 42% of Mexico's total population living below the national poverty line.
-The extreme gap is explained by the government's adoption of the multidimensional poverty method as a way to measure poverty, which outlines that a person with an income above the "international poverty line" or "well being income line", set by the Mexican government, falls in the "moderate poverty" category if he or she has one or more deficiencies related to social rights such as education (did not complete studies), nutrition (malnutrition or obesity), or living standards (access to elemental services such as water or electricity, and secondary domestic assets, such as refrigerators).
-Extreme poverty is defined by the Mexican government as deficiencies in both social rights and incomes lower than the "well being income line".
+To be considered poor, it is enough to have an income below the welfare line (income that is less than the basic food and non-food basket), regardless of the number of social deprivations a person has, if any.
+On the other hand, there is extreme poverty, the most precarious situation a person can find themselves in.
+This occurs when a person's income is less than the food basket, and they also experience three or more of the aforementioned deficiencies.
+The extreme gap is explained by the government's adoption of the multidimensional poverty method as a way to measure poverty.
+This method defines a person with income above the "international poverty line" or "welfare line", set by the Mexican government, as "moderately poor" if they have one or more deficiencies related to social rights, such as education (they did not complete their studies), nutrition (malnutrition or obesity), or living standards (access to basic services such as water or electricity, and secondary household goods, such as refrigerators).
+The Mexican government defines extreme poverty as deficiencies in both social rights and income below the "welfare line".
 Additional figures from SEDESOL (Mexico's social development agency) estimate that 6% of the population (7.4 million people) lives in extreme poverty and suffers from food insecurity.